declan0872/core-data-snippet/README.md

-# Using Core Data to save data
+# Using Core Data to Save Data

 How to save data to the system and how to call it again.